By Felecia Brasfield

 6. Always celebrate a mentee’s successes

 Highlight each ‘win’ that the mentee experiences.
 Celebrating a mentee’s successes provides motivation, builds confidence, and creates positive reinforcement.
-You can mentor effectively by recognizing achievements the psychological need to feel appreciated is also being met.
+You can mentor effectively by recognizing achievements, ensuring the psychological need to feel appreciated is also being met.

 7. Find ways to help the mentee add to their skillset

 Mentors encourage and identify opportunities for the mentee to learn new skills.
 Mentees frequently seek out these types of relationships because they have a desire to advance at their current job or want to excel and move into other opportunities.
 Oftentimes this is through company training or continuing education.
 If both parties work for the same company try introducing them to other department heads or help them get involved in new projects.

 Considering becoming a mentor for the first time?
 These topics and questions can help you be an effective mentor.